May 30, 2006 -- It was supposed to have been a spectacular Sunday in New York City for Paul DeSavino.

 "He just wants to be with her," Marlene said.
 "He wants her to be around."

 The object of Paul's infatuation is the director of a job-training program he was enrolled in for several years.
-It's a relationship that could never be, some of his closet confidantes say.
+It's a relationship that could never be, some of his closet confidants say.

 "Feelings of love are so complex he doesn't understand the nuances," Marlene said.

-He has a job as a volunteer errand-runner at a New Jersey hospital and lives with several adults in a home of their own under supervision.
+He has a job as a volunteer errand-runner at a New Jersey hospital and lives with several adults in a supervised home of their own.

 Paul is heartbreakingly naive in so many ways but especially about relationships.